3rd October 2020 / 8:30 pm IST /

 Where and why do new pathogens emerge?
 How do they turn into a pandemic?
 David Quammen explores these questions in Spillover, an accessible and well-researched book about pathogen spreads before Covid-19.

-On the 3rd of October David will be in conversation with award-winning writer and journalist Anil Ananthaswamy to talk about Spillover in the context of UN Sustainable Development Goal 3 good health and well being.
+On the 3rd of October David was in conversation with award-winning writer and journalist Anil Ananthaswamy to talk about Spillover in the context of UN Sustainable Development Goal 3 good health and well being.